Benchrest shooting: Rifles

 Rifles are usually custom-made with extreme accuracy in mind.
 Shooters might use heavy stainless steel barrels, scopes with high power magnification, and handmade stocks of graphite, fiberglass, or carbon fiber.
 Triggers are usually set to a pull of only a few ounces.

 Benchrest shooting grew from varmint hunting, where the shooters would aim for highly accurate rifles, using mostly .22 caliber cartridges.
 Initially, competitors could use just about any gun they wished.
 Eventually, classes of guns were created to enhance the sport's competitiveness.
-For example, the two long-range classes are a 17 lb maximum Light Gun, and an unlimited weight Heavy Gun.
+For example, the two long-range classes are a 17 lb maximum Light Gun and an unlimited weight Heavy Gun.
 Short range (100 to 300 yd) centerfire group shooting encompasses the "Light Varmint" (maximum 10.5 lbs overall), "Heavy Varmint" (13.5 lbs overall), "Sporter" (10.5 lbs, and 0.243 in or greater), and "Unlimited" classes.

 The Unlimited class comes very close to living up to its name—just about any single-shot rifle qualifies, up to and including "rail guns", which are rifle barrels and mechanisms built into a machine, or return-to-battery (RTB) rest.
 With rifles such as these, some initially argued that no shooting skill was involved and was simply a test of the gunsmith's craft.
-However, shooting a RTB rifle requires a set of skills different than conventional marksmanship.
+However, shooting an RTB rifle requires a set of skills different than conventional marksmanship.
 What is removed with the return-to-battery rifle is the need to physically aim the rifle for each shot, and evaluation of how any mirage will affect the shot.
 Judging the wind is as difficult and important with RTB rifles as with the other rifles.
 Given their mechanisms, it is arguably harder to compensate for ever-changing wind conditions when using a machine rest; the usual technique is to wait for what seems to be an identical condition rather than holding for the wind.
 Holding for the wind is quite common with the Light and Heavy Varmint rifles, and does offer certain advantages.

 Benchrest matches involve careful reading of wind conditions to compensate for bullet drift, and the rifles and ammunition must be of the highest possible quality.
 However, claims of the superior position of machining over marksmanship skills in RTB rifle shooting are bolstered by the fact that competitors build their own rifles, and nearly all handload their ammunition to tune it to the rifle.